-Essential oils have become a very popular option for many families.
-So many of us want to use natural products in our homes and for our kids.
+This is a common question.
+Especially as essential oils have become a very popular option for many families.
+After all, so many of us want to use natural products in our homes and for our kids.

 But are Essential Oils safe to use for children?
 What precautions do you need to take?
 Which essential oils are ok to use?
 And which should you avoid?

-You won’t be surprised to hear that you can’t just take recommendations for essential oil use for adults and use the same on your kids.
-But what is actually safe for them?
+It probably won’t surprise you to hear that you can’t just take recommendations for essential oil use for adults and use the same on your kids.
+But how do you use the essential oils safely?

 In my experience as an aromatherapist, I have found that most children take amazingly well to aromatherapy.
 They are refreshingly honest in their opinions and will quickly tell you if they don’t like a particular aroma!
 They also respond quickly to the benefits of essential oils.
 It is as if, because they have not yet been subjected to the many toxins and chemicals that most of us have been exposed to for years, their bodies have a clearer and quicker reaction.

-But there are some cautions that apply particularly to children and should be borne in mind to keep our precious little people safe.
+But there are some cautions that apply particularly to children and that we must consider in order to keep our precious little people safe.

 The most important thing to remember is that most recipes and recommendations you will read in online or in books, will be designed for adults.
 Not all essential oils will be suitable for children, and the amounts used will almost certainly be too strong.

 So it is important to check firstly that you are using suitable essential oils, and also that you are altering any recommendations to use amounts of essential oils that are suitable for children.

 You will find that what is suitable will also change depending on the age of the child.
 What is suitable for a 10-year-old is unlikely to be suitable for a toddler.